 The first thing that I needed to do was to isolate the kit from the floor.
 You never want the kit sitting directly on the floor.
 A rug on the floor is just okay, but what I like to call a floating drum riser is best.
 I accomplished this by purchasing three tri-fold gym workout mats made of very dense 1.5" foam and placed them underneath 3/4" birch plywood.
 I then covered the wood with a good quality 3/8" thick area rug.
 The isolation was perfect.

 Now for the drum kit.
 Since the kit would't be subject to the rigors of touring, or even regular setups and tear-downs from gigging, there was no need to buy an expensive kit.
 As for the drums (shells) themselves, after a lifetime of customizing my own drums, I can make any drums sound great.
-Also, when you mic, mix and augment the drum sound during a recording process, the fanciness of the shell material matters even less when it comes to the raw sound.
-Most of you that spend big bucks on your drums won't like this harsh reality, but experienced engineers can take the crappiest sounding drum kit and make it sound like a top-of-the-line kit.
-It's all about the mixing, plug-ins and utilization of digital samples if needed.
+Also, when you mic and mix the drum sound during a recording process, the fanciness of the shell material matters even less when it comes to the raw sound.
+Most of you that spend big bucks on your drums won't like this harsh reality, but experienced session drummers and engineers can take an inexpensive drum kit and make it sound like a top-of-the-line kit.
+It's all about the bearing edges, prepping the lugs & other hardware, heads, tuning, mics, room, mixing, plug-ins and a drummer's playing style.
 That doesn't mean that I don't love and appreciate the work of quality drum makers.
 I have certainly played such kits over the years.
-I just really don't have a need to spend that kind of cash in my current scenario, that's all.
+I just really didn't have a need to spend that kind of cash for this current scenario, that's all.

 As soon as I unpacked the kit I got to work stripping it down to the shells.
 First, I modified the bearing edges for both the batter and resonant edges to my liking (I prefer the bearing edges on the batter and resonant to be different, based on many years of experience in creating my sound).
 Then after a coat of primer I went to work on my two-tone design of black and bronze, finished off with four coats of high-gloss polyurethane.
 I also coated the inside of the shells with the bronze so that the drums would have an even more custom look with my clear heads, followed by three coats of satin polyurethane, which helps give poplar shells a warmer resonance.
 Then I cut the tom mounting arms so that they did not protrude inside the shell, packed all of the lugs, floor tom leg mounts, tom arm mounts, tom bass drum mount and bass drum spur mounts with foam.
 I also cut and placed 1/8" thick neoprene rubber gaskets between all of the metal fittings and the drum shells.
 No more buzzing or rattling of any kind when I tapped on any of the shells without the heads installed.
 Then I re-assembled the drums